hedgecrw/WebAudioAPI/README.md

 ## Future Work

+ - [ ] Introduce the concept of key signatures (make flats/sharps modifications?)
+ - [ ] Make ties/glissandos/portamentos wait for next note if no mod options passed in
+ - [ ] Check documentation for modifications and key signatures

  - [ ] Fix sustained/looping instrument audio clips to have no silence at end
- - [ ] Introduce the concept of key signatures (make flats/sharps modifications?)
  - [ ] Allow importing Sf2, Sf3, Sfz, or raw audio (WAV, OGG, MP3, etc.) formats for instrument creation
  - [ ] Import good quality SoundFonts from https://sites.google.com/site/soundfonts4u/
  - [ ] See what other effects can be added from https://github.com/jonathanneels/Audio-Input-Effects and from https://alemangui.github.io/pizzicato/